eastlondoner/headless-gl/README.md

 ## System dependencies

-In most cases installing `headless-gl` from npm should just work.
-However, if you run into problems you might need to adjust your system configuration and make sure all your dependencies are up to date.
+Since `gl-bun` currently requires building from source, you'll need to install the system dependencies for your platform.
 For general information on building native modules, see the [`node-gyp`](https://github.com/nodejs/node-gyp) documentation.

 #### Mac OS X